jcaillon/valet/docs/static/valet-commands.md

   Generate the yaml from the given kustomize directory.

+- `aws-login`

+  Log in to AWS and EKS for the specified profile.

 - `bootstrap`

   Bootstrap a k8s cluster by applying Kustomize configuration step by step.